raspberrypilearning/getting-started-with-picamera/en/step_5.md

     camera.stop_preview()
     ```

-- Save and run your prgram.
-The camera preview should be shown for 5 seconds, and then close.
+- Save and run your program.
+The camera preview should be shown for five seconds and then close again.

     ![Image preview](images/preview.jpg)

-    **Note -** The camera preview only works when a monitor is connected to the Pi, so remote access (such as SSH and VNC) will not allow you to see the camera preview.
+    **Note:** the camera preview only works when a monitor is connected to your Raspberry Pi.
+If you are using remote access (such as SSH or VNC), you won't' see the camera preview.

-- If your preview was upside-down, you can rotate it with the following code:
+- If your preview is upside-down, you can rotate it by 180 degrees with the following code:

     ```python
     camera = PiCamera()
     camera.rotation = 180
     ```

-    You can rotate the image by `90`, `180`, or `270` degrees, or you can set it to `0` to reset.
+    You can rotate the image by `90`, `180`, or `270` degrees.
+To reset the image, set `rotation` to `0` degrees.

+It's best to make the preview slightly see-through so you can see whether errors occur in your program while the preview is on.

-- You can alter the transparency of the camera preview by setting an `alpha` level:
+- Make the camera preview see-through by setting an `alpha` level:

     ```python
     camera.start_preview(alpha=200)
     ```

-    The `alpha` can be any value between `0` and `255`.
+    The `alpha` value can be any number between `0` and `255`.

-    **Tip -** setting the alpha is a good idea because you will be able to see if any errors occur in your program while the preview is on.